 Slim & Below The Belt Strip Club

 Slim has sometimes claimed to be a descendent of Ching Shih, the most notorious female pirate of China, but no one has ever substantiated this claim.
 Ching is his family name, and his given name is Shuang (which means “jolly”).
-But ever since Mags nicknamed him “Slim,” he has enjoyed going by that moniker instead.
+But ever since Mags nicknamed him “Slim,” he has enjoyed that moniker instead.

 As a teenager whose father was a gang lord in San Francisco’s Chinatown, Slim met Meteor Mags in 1991.
 Together, they established western routes for smuggling tobacco into Canada.
 Slim made a fortune which allowed him to expand into other businesses—some legitimate, some not.
 Slim is just as jolly as his given name suggests.
 He speaks many languages, has impressive mathematical skills, and loves to cook.

 In the twenty-first century, Slim opened a bar in space: Below The Belt Strip Club.
 His clientele consists of asteroid miners, workers from the Martian warehouses and ports, and a considerable number of criminals.
 The bar’s location beyond the edge of the Martian Warehousing Zone places it in an essentially lawless frontier, nearly impossible to police effectively outside the corporate bases of the mining operations.